mrobberto/SAMOS_NEWGUI/README.rst

 The checkerboard pattern is not currently stored in the DMD as a quick pattern, and so although the selection button is available, it is disabled by default.

+In addition to the basic pattern sets, there are also advanced pattern features.

+* The "Edit DMD Map" button asks the user to select a pattern file, and attempts to open it in the default available text editor.
+It is provided primarily as a convenience.
+* The "Load DMD Map" button loads an existing pattern file and sends it to the DMD as a commanded pattern.

 ..
 [1] Although they may affect what parameters are later sent to the hardware.
 For example, selecting a filter or grism setting in the main page does not command the hardware, but does affect the command that will be sent if the corresponding "set"